Registration Procedures - the Psychometric Entrance Test

 Reporting Test Scores to the Educational Institutions

-Your scores will be reported directly to Ben-Gurion University of the Negev, Bar-Ilan University, Haifa University, the Hebrew University of Jerusalem, Tel-Aviv University, the Technion and Ariel University within 45 days of the test date.
+Your scores will be reported directly to Ben-Gurion University of the Negev, Bar-Ilan University, Haifa University, the Hebrew University of Jerusalem, Tel-Aviv University, the Technion, Ariel University and the Open University of Israel within 45 days of the test date.
 Your scores will also be reported to the other institutions that you indicated on the registration form.
 The institutions to which NITE can report scores are listed here.
 NITE does not report test scores to educational institutions other than those listed, or those specified on your registration form.
 All of the institutions guarantee that the scores will be used solely for their own admissions purposes.
 The educational institutions process candidates’ applications on the basis of the scores reported directly to them by NITE.
 Candidates cannot report their scores themselves.

 Reporting Test Scores to the Examinee